mossland/MossCoin/README.md

 - [populus](github.com/ethereum/populus)

 ## Contracts
-MossCoin is based on Zepplin StandardToken ERC-20 contract.
+MossCoin is a token which is based on Zepplin StandardToken ERC-20 contract.

-if you want to know detail information about this project, see our [white paper](moss.land)
+If you want to know more detailed information about this project, visit our [website](moss.land)

 ## Installation

-1. install [python3](www.python.org) and [solc](solidity.readthedocs.io/en/latest/installing-solidity.html). follow install instruction on link.
+1. Install [python3](www.python.org) and [solc](solidity.readthedocs.io/en/latest/installing-solidity.html). follow install instruction on link.

-2. initialize development environment. execute bellow commands on terimal.
+2. Initialize development environment.
+Execute the command below.
 ```
 git clone --recursive git@github.com:MossCoin/MossCoin.git
 cd MossCoin